Floer homotopy theory and degenerate Lagrangian intersections: Morse theory: homotopy

 \subsection{Morse homotopy type}

-In this subsection we will review a slight generalization of the classical result of Cohen-Jones-Segal.
-Recall, in \cite{CJS95} it was shown that the Morse homotopy type of a closed smooth manifold is equivalent to the stable homotopy type of that manifold (with a disjoint base point added).
-We will generalize this to Conley index theory.
+In this subsection, we will prove a generalization of the classical result of Cohen-Jones-Segal.
+Recall, in \cite{CJS95} it was shown that the Morse homotopy type of a closed smooth manifold is equivalent to the suspension spectrum of that manifold; we will generalize this to Conley index theory.